coletonodonnell/coleton.io/content/posts/algo.md

 ## What is Performance and Why Should We Care?

 Performance for algorithms is defined in terms of **time** and **space.** These will be discussed later.
 Algorithm analysis is important for a few reasons.
 For one, it allows us to think critically about what we are creating, and as a result allows us to find the best solution to a problem.
 It also allows us to sell a product, if we can boast that our product is the best because of its performance, it'll sell more.
-Performant algorithms also cost less to run, it might seem negligable at first, but faster algorithms save time, and time is money.
+Performant algorithms also cost less to run, it might seem negligible at first, but faster algorithms save time, and time is money.
 In some cases, a solution to an issue with certain data sets can take 30 seconds, or a year.

 # How to Measure Performance?